 Aromatherapy works wonders when you’re feeling tired or stressed out.
-I use essential oils in aromatherapy all the time for that purpose, and these simple shower melts are perfect for de-stressing, relaxation and rejuvenation.
+I use essential oils and aromatherapy all the time for that purpose, and these simple shower melts are perfect for de-stressing, relaxation, and rejuvenation.

 How to Make Aromatherapy Shower Tablets

-Lavender and chamomile blossoms both offer calming, soothing benefits on their own, and adding essential oils provides even more benefits.
-Here’s a break down of what different essentials oil can do.
+Lavender and chamomile blossoms both bring calming, soothing qualities on their own, and adding essential oils provides even more benefits.
+Here’s a breakdown of what different essential oils can do.

 Use a few drops of each in your shower tablets, or pick and choose your favorites for a unique aromatherapy blend.
 Some oils also have anti-inflammatory and healing benefits—perfect when you’re fighting off an illness.

 –Eucalyptus – clarifying

 Assemble your ingredients.
 These aromatherapy shower tablets are super easy and inexpensive to make—you only need baking soda, essential oils, dried lavender, and chamomile if you have some on hand.